blaiszik/grove/README.md

 ### Preserved Configurations

-When you `grove plant` a new worktree, these files are automatically copied:
+When you `grove plant` a new worktree, these files and directories are automatically copied from the main repo:

+**Directories:**
-- `.claude/` — Claude Code settings and commands
+- `.claude/` — Claude Code settings, commands, and skills
-- `.cursor/` — Cursor settings
+- `.cursor/` — Cursor settings and rules
 - `.vscode/` — VS Code settings
 - `.zed/` — Zed settings
-- `.idea/` — JetBrains settings
+- `.idea/` — JetBrains IDE settings

+**Files:**
 - `.cursorrules` — Cursor rules file
-- `.clauderules` — Claude rules file (if present)
+- `.clauderules` — Claude rules file
-- `CLAUDE.md` — Claude/Codex context documentation
+- `CLAUDE.md` — Claude Code / Codex context documentation
-- `cursor.json` — Cursor config file
+- `cursor.json` — Cursor configuration

+This ensures your AI tools and editors have the same context in every worktree without manual copying.

 ## Shell Integration